Some of the links on this page are PDFs. Opening a PDF requires free Adobe Acrobat Reader to be installed on your computer.

 What is the general layout of the residence hall?

 Freshmen-only Memorial Residence Hall has approximately 30 occupants per floor in double rooms and separate men’s and women’s community baths.
 Richard G. & Tuck A. Coker Residence Hall (RTC), a suite-style residence hall, also has a freshmen residence area.
 As students progress at Coker, they gain priority in housing and are eligible for suite-style or apartment-style housing.
 Living spaces are furnished with beds, desks, chairs, dressers, and closets or wardrobes.
-Other room features include blinds, cable and data connections, and overhead lights.
+Other room features include blinds, data connections, and overhead lights.
 Our residence halls are Wi-Fi compatible.
 For more detailed residence hall information and dimensions, click here

-What can/can’t my son or daughter bring to College?
+What can/can’t my student bring to college?

 For details information on how students can personalize their rooms, click here